-Battalgazi Neighborhood Ten kilometers north of Malatya is the small settlement once known as Eski (old) Malatya or Battalgazi.
-It has two important monuments, the Ulu Cami and Silahtar Mustafa Paşa Kervansarayı, but visitors can also spend a few pleasant hours wandering around other Selçuk-style buildings here.
-Coming into town you will see a big new statue of Battal Gazi, more commonly known as a folk hero from Turkey.
-It is unclear when he lived and where he was buried; however, most people believe him to have been alive in the 8th century near Eskişehir.
-The Malatya Ulu Mosque (also known as Battalgazi Ulu Mosque) was built by the Anatolian Seljuk Sultan Alaeddin Keykubad I in H.621 (M.1224).
-After reconstructions over time, some of its original architecture has been changed or eliminated entirely; from 1273-74 a new section was added to the north of the building and it underwent major renovations again more recently, in 1980s.
-In the Alacakapı neighborhood of Battalgazi District, Silahtar Mustafa Pasha Caravanserai was built by Murat's gunman, Bosnian Mustafa Pasha in 1637 to be an open courtyard and a closed hall on a rectangular area of 68x76 meters with one room seen on each side of the arched entrance door.
-This door leads to what is thought to be a masjid, reached by a ladder and can be seen through the walls of the hall.
-There are 6 rooms lined up with vaults on both sides of the entrance.
-The pillars stand on plain feet and top off this building with three rows across.
+Battalgazi Neighborhood Located 10 kilometers north of Malatya, the small settlement once known as Eski Malatya or Battalgazi is home to two important monuments - the Ulu Cami and Silahtar Mustafa Paşa Kervansarayı.
+Visitors can also enjoy wandering around other Seljuk-style buildings in the area.
+A big new statue of Battal Gazi, a folk hero from Turkey, can be seen when entering the town.
+Although it is uncertain when and where he lived and was buried, most people believe he was alive in the 8th century near Eskişehir.
+The Malatya Ulu Mosque, also known as Battalgazi Ulu Mosque, was built by the Anatolian Seljuk Sultan Alaeddin Keykubad I in H.621 (M.1224).
+Over time, the original architecture has been changed or eliminated entirely.
+In 1273-74, a new section was added to the north of the building, and major renovations were carried out in the 1980s.
+In the Alacakapı neighborhood of Battalgazi District, Silahtar Mustafa Pasha Caravanserai was constructed by Murat's gunman, Bosnian Mustafa Pasha in 1637.
+The building features an open courtyard and a closed hall on a rectangular area of 68x76 meters.
+Upon entering through the arched entrance door, one can see a masjid, which can be reached by a ladder and is visible through the walls of the hall.
+There are 6 rooms lined up with vaults on both sides of the entrance, and the pillars stand on plain feet, topped off by three rows across.